Detailed content of our market study

 Source: ****

-Most of the major food groups have some of their products certified kosher.
-This is for example the case of Nutella and Kinder Country at Ferrero, tomato ketchup at Heinz, Lions and Nestquik at Nestlé etc. Coca-Cola had to slightly modify its recipe to be certified kosher in ****.
-[Although these large groups are making the effort to certify products that are easily "kosherizable", thus allowing them to expand their market share, they are less likely to offer kosher ranges and products where the kosherization process is more complicated, as is the case for meat.
+Most major food groups have Kosher certification for some of their products.
+Examples include Nutella and Kinder Country from Ferrero, tomato ketchup from Heinz and Nesquik from Nestlé.
+Coca-Cola had to slightly modify its recipe to be certified kosher in ****. [***] Although these major groups make the effort to certify products that are easily "kosherizable", enabling them to expand their market share, they are less likely to offer kosher ranges and products where the kosherization process is more complicated, as is the case with meat.
+In addition, it is worth noting that some of these brands have products that can be consumed by the Jewish community, but also products that are not authorized.
+For example, Ferrero's dark chocolate kinder bueno is authorized, while its white chocolate kinder bueno is not.
+The office of the Chief Rabbi of Paris publishes a list of authorized products almost every year.

-The Confédération Nationale de l'Élevage details certain characteristics of meat production in France.
-It is organized according to two herds:
+The Confédération Nationale de l'Élevage details some of the characteristics of meat production in France.
+It is organized into two herds:

-The "dairy herd," which represents **% of the total herd and is composed of animals originating from and destined for milk production. **% of the animals are selected for herd renewal. **% of the calves marketed for their meat are for slaughter.
-The "specialized herd", also called "suckling herd", which represents **% of the total herd and is composed of animals raised specifically for their meat.
-Some producers have specialized in one of the stages of growth of the animals (***).
-The products obtained are calves, heifers and cull cows, and are intended for consumption.
-The breeds concerned are diverse: Charolais, Limousin, Blonde d'Aquitaine...
+The "dairy herd", which represents **% of the total herd and is made up of animals bred and destined for milk production. **% of animals are selected for herd renewal. **% of calves marketed for their meat are for slaughter.
+The "specialized herd", also known as the "suckler herd", which represents **% of the total herd and is made up of animals bred specifically for their meat.
+Some producers specialize in a particular stage of the animal's development (***).
+The products obtained are calves, heifers and "cull" cows, and are intended for consumption.
+The breeds involved are diverse: Charolais, Limousin, Blonde d'aquitaine...

-France has the largest cattle herd in Europe with more than ** million head France produces *.* million tons of beef each year France produces more than *.* million tons of pork each year France produced ** tons of sheep, including ** tons of lamb in **** As for poultry, France is positioned as the third largest European poultry ...
+France has the largest cattle herd in Europe, with over ** million head.
+France produces *.* million tonnes of beef every year, but this trend is set to decline from ****. [***] France produces around *.* million tonnes of pork each year (***). [***] France produced ** tons of sheep, including ** tons of lamb in **** As for poultry, France is positioned as ...

 There are five main sales channels for kosher foods:

-It is interesting to note that supermarkets have not invested much in the kosher food segment, contrary to the halal food segment, which is already well established and growing in supermarkets. [***]
+It's interesting to note that supermarkets have made only limited inroads into the kosher food segment, unlike the halal food segment, which is already well established and growing in supermarkets. [***]

-This can be explained by the fact that there are fewer people of the Jewish faith than Muslims, and therefore a less interesting market for distributors, and by consumers' distrust of kosher food from large-scale distribution with regard to product traceability and respect for the rite.
+This can be explained by the fact that there are fewer people of the Jewish faith than of the Muslim faith, making this a less attractive market for retailers, and by consumers' mistrust of kosher foods from supermarkets in terms of product traceability and respect for the rite.

 Source: ****